jungmannlab/picasso/README.md

 #### Using Picasso as a module
 The individual modules of picasso can be started as follows:
-1. Open the console, activate the enviroment: `source activate picasso`
+1. Open the console, activate the enviroment: `source activate picasso` for Linux / Mac Os X or `activate picasso` for Windows.
 2. Start the picasso modules via `python -m picasso ..`, e.g. `python -m picasso render` for the render module

 #### Using GPU for Fitting